ndmitchell/ghc-make/README.md

 This program uses the [Shake library](https://github.com/ndmitchell/shake#readme) for dependency tracking and `ghc --make` for building.

-To pass options to the underlying Shake build system prefix them with `--shake`, for example `--shake--profile=-` will write a profile report to stdout and `--shake--help` will list the available Shake options.
+To pass options to the underlying Shake build system prefix them with `--shake`, for example `--shake--report=-` will write a profile report to stdout and `--shake--help` will list the available Shake options.

 #### Should GHC just use Shake directly?